conradoqg/dummyload/README.md

 ## Control Panel

-Browse to http://localhost:8080/ to view and interact with the API control panel and API documentation.
+Browse to http://localhost:8080/controlpanel to view and interact with the API control panel and API documentation.
+The root path (`/`) serves a simple hello page suitable as a default landing endpoint.

 ## Configuration Flags
 - `-cores` : target load in CPU cores (float; 0 ≤ cores ≤ NumCPU).